carpasse/poc-conventional-changelog/README.md

 ### Subject

-The subject contains a succinct description of the change:
+The subject contains a short description of the change:

 - use the imperative, present tense: "change" not "changed" nor "changes"
 - don't capitalize the first letter